 The Wisconsin State Highway Plan 2020 provides a long-range blueprint for future investments in the State Trunk Highway (STH) system.
-The Plan analyzes current conditions and predicts future uses and needs.
-The 151 Bypass is the major project scheduled for the Platteville area.
+The Plan analyzed current conditions and predicted future uses and needs.
+The 151 Bypass was the major project indentified in the State Highway Plan 2020 for the Platteville area.
+This project has been completed.